TheLittlePrincess/Final_project/README.md

 ## Summary
 After completing our ETL process with reliable and concise data, we have consolidated our data into a table that contains data by zipcode, including the trash output along with income and population data.
-We were then able to upload that information into our database and train a first version of our model.
+We were then able to upload that information into our database and train our model.
+We applied PCA to the model to reduce dimensionality and are exploring both the k-nearest-neighbors and random forest methods to compare model performance and choose an optimal model.
-From the conclusions reached so far we are exploring PCA as an alternative for our model and will enter the last phase of the project.